LOOKING FOR LOVE

 One look at Toto and you'll instantly fall in love.
 He has ZERO teeth left, which means his tiny tongue is almost always peeking out and honestly, it only makes him MORE adorable!
 His little tongue out smile is impossible to resist and perfectly matches his quirky, lovable personality.
 He absolutely LOVES his person and wants to be with them at all times.
 He also LOVES being outside where he can sniff and explore.

-Toto is mostly house trained but will need a patient, understanding adopter willing to help him continue polishing his potty skills.
+Toto is house trained and will let you know when it's time to go potty.
 Right now, hes also being treated for a nasty ear infection, but we expect that to be cleared up soon and are happily accepting applications in the meantime.

 This tiny senior boy deserves a soft place to land, gentle hands, and someone who will love him exactly as he is tongue out, anxiety and all.
 And once Toto trusts you?
 Youll have a devoted little shadow and best friend for life.